stuartellis/sve-personal-website/content/articles/eks-auto-mode.md

 I have made several decisions in the example TF code for this project:

 - The example code uses the [EKS module](https://registry.terraform.io/modules/terraform-aws-modules/eks/aws/latest) from the [terraform-modules](https://registry.terraform.io/namespaces/terraform-aws-modules) project.
 This module enables you to deploy an EKS cluster by setting a relatively small number of values.
-- We use a setting in the TF provider for AWS to apply tags on all AWS resources.
+- It uses a setting on the TF provider for AWS to apply tags on all AWS resources.
 This ensures that resources have a consistent set of tags with minimal code.
 - To ensure that resource identifiers are unique, the TF code always constructs resource names in _locals_.
 The code for resources then uses these locals.
 - The code supports [TF test](https://opentofu.org/docs/cli/commands/test/), the built-in testing framework for TF.
 You may decide to use other testing frameworks.
 - The constructed names of AWS resources include an _edition_id_, which is set as a tfvar.
-The _edition_id_ is a shortened hash which uniquely identifies each instance.
+The _edition_id_ is a shortened SHA256 hash which uniquely identifies each instance.

 ## Resources